 One of the main ways of diagnosing sickness was uroscopy (examining urine) by its appearance, its smell or even by its taste!

 Astrology also played a part in Tudor medicine.
 Most doctors believed that different zodiacal signs ruled different parts of the body.

 Since doctors were so expensive many people went to see a wise woman if they were ill.
 The wise women would have a great knowledge of different herbs and their properties and might be able to help.
 Unfortunately many folk-cures were absurd e.g. a treatment for gout was goat's grease with saffron.

 The average life span in the 16th century was shorter than today.
 Average life expectancy at birth was only 35.
 (So only half of all people born lived to be 35).
-However many of the people born died while they were still children.
+However many Tudor people died while they were still children.
 Out of all people born between one third and one half died before the age of about 16.
 However if you could survive to your mid-teens you would probably live to your 50s or early 60s.
 Even in the 16th century some people did live to their 70s or 80s.

 The history of medicine